 Advantages of Diversity in the Workplace

-- Improves customer service: Regardless of what sector or space your firm is in; the more varied your customer service personnel is, the more likely they are to be able to empathize with a wide range of customers and take their needs seriously.
+Regardless of what industry your company operates in, the more diverse your customer service staff is, the more likely they are to be able to empathize with a variety of customers and thus value their needs.

 Work Culture Idea: How to Increase Workers’ Efficiency